Course - Fitness and Performance Assessment - BEV2008

 Skills

-- present results in a clear manner
+- can present physical fitness and performance results in a clear and informative manner

 General competence